 How To Build A Highly Successful Software as a Service Business

-Software as a Service (SaaS) has been a hot trend for a while now for would-be start-up founders.
+Software as a Service (SaaS) has been trending for a while now with would-be start-up founders.

 No wonder the internet has become flooded with a range of software solutions for every problem imaginable.

-If you have a killer idea that you think would make a valuable software product, you might be in for a surprise at what you ACTUALLY need in the modern digital age where anyone who can write code (or hire coders) can develop a new software product relatively quickly.
+Do you have a killer idea that you think would make a valuable software product?
+You’ll be in for a surprise when you realise what you ACTUALLY need in the modern digital age where anyone who can write code (or hire coders) can develop a new software product relatively quickly.

-If the answer is no, then your product will never gain enough traction to drive a successful business and you will simply waste your funds building software that will sit on the shelf.
+If the answer is no to these questions, then your product will never gain enough traction to drive a successful business.
+Without proper product and market knowledge you will simply waste your funds building software that will sit on the shelf.

-As someone who has spent most of my career building software products I was shocked to learn first hand that most serious investors don’t even want to look at your product at first.
+If you want your product to do more than sit on the shelf, you need investors to help your product stand out in the market.
+As someone who has spent most of my career building software products I was shocked to learn first hand that most investors don’t even want to look at your product initially.

 I am going to save you a lot of time and money by focusing you on what matters most for building a successful software as a service business before you get a single line of code written.

-If you haven’t nailed these 5 things before you commit to a large scale build of your software, you risk a failed launch on building a product the market doesn’t need.
+If you haven’t nailed these 5 things before you commit to a large scale build of your software, you’ve risked a failed launch.
+This means wasted time and money on building a product the market doesn’t need.

-Unless you’ve got extremely deep pockets, you won’t get that many shots at it.
+Unless you’ve got extremely deep pockets, you won’t get that many shots at this.

-It hurts to hear because we all value our own opinions, but it’s a fact you need to face if you are to become the victorious hero of your start-up founder story and build a successful software as a service business.
+Yet as much as you don’t want to hear it, this is a fact you need to face.
+If you want to become the victorious hero of your start-up founder story and build a successful software as a service business you need to have flawless execution and an innovative team.

 Every idea you can come up with has, at some point, been thought of by someone (probably smarter than you or I) who has looked into it and decided not to pursue it.
 This is especially true if you stumble across something that “no-one has ever done before” - there is a reason for that!